tno-terminology-design/tev2-specifications/docs/terms/converter.md

 termType: concept
 isa:
 glossaryTerm: Converter
-glossaryText: "a specification, in the form of a [handlebars expression](@), for constructing a text that a particular [TEv2 text conversion tool](@) uses to create its output."
+glossaryText: "a specification, in the form of a [handlebars expression](@), for constructing a text that a particular [text conversion tool](@) uses to create its output."
 synonymOf:
 grouptags:
 formPhrases: [ "converter{ss}" ]